puppykitten/ctf/racewars/README.md

 We can see that the transmission-tire overlap gives us a very powerful corruption primitive.
 But we still need something to target.
 We decided to go after arenas, in order to control the data_start where we allocate from, therefore giving us a way to overlap the GOT.

+We also need libc + heap leak.
+Heap leak is straightforward from the primitive since game objects have many heap pointers like data_start, data_end, etc. Libc leak would come trivially once we overlap the GOT.

+Since the main arena is always allocated at the very beginning, this couldn't be our target.
+Instead, we played with filling up arena so that we would trigger new arenas sequentially after where we created the overlapped and corrupted tire/transmission.

+The last challenge we had because of the target we picked (arena corruption -> GOT overwrite).
+Since there is the buggy behavior of allowing zero sized allocations, regardless of managing to wrap an arena->data_start onto the GOT, we would only succeed at allocating non-0 sized allocations from here even when the main arena is full, because 0 sized allocations succeed in a full arena anyway.
+Therefore, we had to also trigger moving the main_arena->list_head, so that we would not attempt (and erroneously succed at) allocating a zero sized tire from the main arena.

 # exploit steps

 The full exploit is in rw.py.
 It has detailed comments for the steps, briefly: